CombustibleLemonsCTF/CAMS-CTF-2015-writeups/trivia-4/README.md

 ### Solution

-Waiting for my teammate to post the solution.
+According to [Wikipedia](http://en.wikipedia.org/wiki/Clock_rate), the official fastest clock speed according to the Guinness World Records is `8.805 GHz`.

 ### Other Resources